mourjo/VMScheduling/subject.md

 ### Statically improve the datacenter energy efficiency

-Develop a scheduling algorithm (`energy1` flag) that reduced the overall energy consumption
+Develop a scheduling algorithm (`statEnergy` flag) that reduced the overall energy consumption

 ### Dynamically improve the datacenter energy efficiency

-Copy the previous scheduler and improve it to improve the scheduling over the time.
+Copy the previous scheduler and improve it to improve the scheduling over the time (`dynEnergy` flag).
 This can be achieved using VM migrations.
 To do so, you must implement `optimizeAllocation` to indicate where to relocate the Vms.

 The first objective is then to develop an algorithm that reduces the energy consumption with regards to the static version.